HenriPett/CNNmodel/README.md

 # CNNmodel
+## About:
-It´s a CNN model.
-I've explained everything that I've done in the code (Portuguese) It's for a cientific project in college.
+Notebook made to explain how to implement an SVM Model.
+I've explained everything that I've done in the code.
+Its purpose was to explain concepts to coworkers in a scientific project in college.